TDADSBootcamp/Advanced-Cloud/README_1_S3.md

 - create a bucket
 - upload this readme file
 - make the readme file public
-- view the readme in an incognito window
 - copy the access log from `s3://843328850426-access-log/access_masked.log.gz` to your bucket
 - list the content of your bucket
 - how is the content sorted?
 Can you list it in reverse order?